srvk/DiViMe/docs/source/usage.md

 5) Evaluation (_how good is the automatic annotation?_) There is an evaluation available for the following tools: noisemesSad, tocomboSad, opensmileSad, diartk, yunitator

-### Overview of "pipelines"
+### The concept of "pipelines"

-DiViMe is a platform for tools to analyze naturalistic, unannotated audiorecordings.
+DiViMe is a platform for tools to analyze naturalistic, unannotated audio recordings.
 We consider this process to involve three kinds of processes:

 - speech activity detection and voice activity detection = “detecting vocalizations”,
 - diarization = “deciding to whom the vocalizations belong”, and
 - “additional annotations”

 Some tools actually combine two of these stages (e.g. a tool may do both speech activity detection and role attribution in one fell swoop).
 This [flowchart](https://docs.google.com/presentation/d/1vh2rTFdVZDZKh4WQ-UEzzPvHpr4-k-Q6Lf-5fvotRXw/edit#slide=id.g44f4e7b6a3_0_9) may help.